Wells Fargo cross-selling scandal: On consumers

 Approximately 85,000 of the accounts opened incurred fees, totaling $2 million.
-Customers' credit scores were also likely hurt by the fake accounts.
+Customers' credit scores were also likely hurt by the unauthorized accounts.
 The bank was able to prevent customers from pursuing legal action as the opening of an account mandated customers enter into private arbitration with the bank.

 The bank agreed to settle for $142 million with consumers who had accounts opened in their names without permission in March 2017.
 The money repaid fraudulent fees and paid damages to those affected.

 On non-management Wells Fargo employees

 Wells Fargo employees described intense pressure, with expectations of sales as high as 20 products a day.
 Others described frequent crying, levels of stress that led to vomiting, and severe panic attacks.
 At least one employee consumed hand sanitizer to cope with the pressure.
-Some indicated that calls to the company's ethics hotline were met with either no reaction or resulted in the termination of the employee making the call.
+Some indicated that calls to the company's ethics hotline either were met with no reaction or resulted in the termination of the employee making the call.

 During the period of the fraud, some Wells Fargo branch-level bankers encountered difficulty gaining employment at other banks.
 Banks issue U5 documents to departing employees, a record of any misbehavior or unethical conduct.
 Wells Fargo issued defamatory U5 documents to bankers who reported branch-level malfeasance, indicating that they had been complicit in the creation of unwanted accounts, a practice that received media attention as early as 2011.
 There is no regulatory process to appeal a defamatory U5, other than to file a lawsuit against the issuing corporation.

 Wells Fargo created a special internal group to rehire employees who had left the bank but were not implicated in the scandal.
 In April 2017, Timothy Sloan stated that the bank would rehire some 1000 employees who had either been wrongfully terminated or who had quit in protest of fraud.
 Sloan emphasized that those being rehired would not be those who had participated in the creation of fake accounts.
 The announcement was made shortly after the news was released that the bank had clawed back income from both Carrie Tolstedt and John Stumpf.